jschrier/blog/_posts/2023-01-04-Reading-ThermoFischer-XCaliber-RAW-Files.md

 tags: science python
 ---

 _[Sarah Maurer](https://directory.ccsu.edu/person/sarah-maurer) asks:  I'm using a [GC/MS](https://en.wikipedia.org/wiki/Gas_chromatography–mass_spectrometry) to analyze some samples, but the ThermoFischer XCalibur software on the instrument only allows us to export the data one CSV at a time, which is an error prone process.
-Is there any way to automate this?_  **Here are some notes on how to do this in 2023...**
+Is there any way to automate this?_  **Here are some notes on how to do this in January 2023...**

 # Using MSFileReader and the PyPiWin32 (not recommended)